laminas/laminas-mvc/doc/book/zend.mvc.plugins.md

 ```

 When invoked, the `Identity` plugin will look for a service by the name or alias
-`Zend\Authentication\AuthenticationService` in the `ServiceManager`.
+`Laminas\Authentication\AuthenticationService` in the `ServiceManager`.
 You can provide this service to
 the `ServiceManager` in a configuration file:

 ```php